-In both sets of sessions-May-June and December-we included a dedicated module about care work.
+In all three sets of sessions-May-June 2020, December 2020, and April 2021-we included a dedicated module about care work.
 Participants were asked what they think of when they hear "care work" and "caregiving"; what they think care work and caregiving entail; where they think care work and caregiving occur; and how they think care workers and caregivers could be supported.
-In the first set of sessions, we found that participants didn't always have a clear understanding of the terms "care work" and "care workers," so in the second set of sessions, after asking some initial questions to get top-of-mind associations, we provided a short definition of the term before asking further questions.4
+In the May-June 2020 sessions, we found that participants didn't always have a clear understanding of the terms "care work" and "care workers," so in the subsequent sets of sessions, after asking some initial questions to get top-of-mind associations, we provided a short definition of the term before asking further questions.
+In April 2021, we added some additional questions to probe patterns that emerged in earlier analyses, including people's tendency to associate care work with institutional settings and individualistic vs. systemic understandings of the quality of care.